Copa Tejas: Cup rule

-Shield Scoring
+Shield rule

 The Copa Tejas Shield format is similar to the Supporters Shield awarded by Major League Soccer's Supporters Shield Foundation.
 Total points for a team across a its regular season will be divided by the number of matches played for an average points per game total.
 The team with the highest average points per game will be awarded the Copa Tejas Shield.
 In the event of a tiebreaker, the following criteria will be used to break the tie: